gatik-g/SmartVent/README.md

 ---

-*This project was created for educational purposes as a science fair demonstration.*
+*This project was created for educational purposes as part of the 3D printing challenge hosted by the MSJ Rotary Club, check out our instructable for more information https://www.instructables.com/SmartVent-Intelligent-Climate-Control/.*